PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-07 20:31:10
+Last updated: 2024-04-07 20:31:43
-Random Quote: Every night can't be legendary.
-If all nights are legendary, no nights are legendary! - Ted Mosby
+Random Quote: He would see this country burn if he could be king of the ashes.  -  Varys